ssha-org/ssha_web/content/prizes.md

 ### Presidents Book Award

 A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.

-**Please note:** the 2022 award committee for the __*Presidents*__ book award is still being formed.
-Please check back periodically for updates.

 **2020 Winner:**  James Poskett, <a href="https://press.uchicago.edu/ucp/books/book/chicago/M/bo38181419.html" target="_blank"><i>Materials of the Mind: Phrenology, Race, and the Global History of Science, 1815-1920.</i></a>   University of Chicago Press (April 26, 2019)